 This report explains how climate related issues are likely to affect the Company's current and future financial position as countries transition to a lower carbon economy &/or given the associated physical aspects of climate change, specifically in relation to revenue, expenditure, assets / liabilities, and capital / financing.
-Given Brown Shipley provides wealth management services comprising of investment management, financial planning, and banking services, this will focus on those financial impacts (revenue, and assets / liabilities), which are the most relevant.
+As Brown Shipley provides wealth management services comprising of investment management, financial planning, and banking services, this report will focus on those financial impacts (revenue, and assets / liabilities), which are the most relevant.

-We believe Environmental, Social and Governance (ESG) is a driver of long-term investment performance and a value add to the investment process, not a constraint.
-In that regard, we introduced a new approach to incorporating environmental, social and corporate governance factors where we apply large data sets to quantitatively assess a company's material ESG risks.
-This is integrated across our in-house equity and fixed income investment process.
-Furthermore, our third-party fund ESG analysis involves a rigorous assessment to sustainability, including sustainable risk management approach.
+Brown Shipley believes Environmental, Social and Governance (ESG) is a driver of long-term investment performance and a value add to the investment process, not a constraint.
+In that regard, the Company introduced a new approach to incorporating environmental, social and corporate governance factors where it applies large data sets to quantitatively assess a company's material ESG risks.
+This is integrated across the in-house equity and fixed income investment process.
+Furthermore, the third-party fund ESG analysis involves a rigorous assessment to sustainability, including sustainable risk management approach.

-Additionally, our clients now benefit from a unique data set quantitative analysis that generates proprietary ESG reports on major listed companies.
+Additionally, Brown Shipley's clients now benefit from a unique data set quantitative analysis that generates proprietary ESG reports on major listed companies.

-We believe sustainability risks are such important considerations in the investment process because of their potential to impact investment values.
-In line with our Group Responsible Investment policy, when investing directly, we apply exclusions that limit or avoid exposures to certain high ESG risk areas.
-We do not invest in instruments of companies that violate the UN Global Compact for three years running, involved in controversial weapons, companies that derive more than 10% of their revenue from thermal coal, and issuers on the EU arms embargo list.
+The Company believes sustainability risks are such important considerations in the investment process because of their potential to impact investment values.
+In line with the Group Responsible Investment policy, when investing directly, the Company applies exclusions that limit or avoid exposures to certain high ESG risk areas.
+The Company does not invest in instruments of companies that violate the UN Global Compact for three years running, involved in controversial weapons, companies that derive more than 10% of their revenue from thermal coal, and issuers on the EU arms embargo list.

-Our engagement and voting activities further mitigate sustainability risks by improving practices of companies where sustainability issues are significant.
-At the same time, we strive to create positive change at companies we invest in.
-In line with our commitment to active ownership, both Quintet and Brown Shipley have progressive voting records.
-During the year, the Quintet Group took part on behalf of all Group entities in more than 630 shareholder meetings, voting on over 9,700 proposals.
-Brown Shipley took part in more than 65 of those shareholder meetings itself, voting on almost 800 proposals.
-On behalf of our clients, Brown Shipley also supported over 62% of environmental and over 40% social shareholder proposals.
+Brown Shipley's engagement and voting activities further mitigate sustainability risks by improving practices of companies where sustainability issues are significant.
+At the same time, the Company strives to create positive change at companies it invests in.
+In line with the commitment to active ownership, both Quintet and Brown Shipley have progressive voting records.
+During the year, the Quintet Group took part on behalf of all Group entities in more than 280 shareholder meetings, voting on over 4,400 proposals.
+Brown Shipley took part in more than 15 of those shareholder meetings itself, voting on almost 200 proposals.
+On behalf of its clients, Brown Shipley also supported 60% of environmental and over 25% social shareholder proposals.

-Our sustainability risk management framework is in the process of being aligned with Group's, through which sustainability risks are identified, assessed and managed within the governance structure of Brown Shipley.
-We have also established a control framework to ensure accountability for sustainability risks.
+The sustainability risk management framework is in the process of being aligned with Group's, through which sustainability risks are identified, assessed and managed within the governance structure of Brown Shipley.
+The Company has also established a control framework to ensure accountability for sustainability risks.
 The investment team and risk team monitor key sustainability risk indicators on a regular basis and escalate issues to management.